 1. Economic Damages

-Medical expenses encompass all costs related to medical treatment, including hospital bills, ambulance fees, medication, surgeries, rehabilitation, and future medical needs.
+Medical expenses encompass all costs related to medical treatment, including hospital bills, ambulance fees, medication, surgeries, rehabilitation, and future medical bills.

 Refers to the income lost because of the injury, including wages they could have earned during their recovery period.
 In some cases, if the injury results in a long-term disability that prevents the victim from returning to work, they could receive a permanent impairment payout.